Somniate/IWS_Final/README.txt

 Database: MySQL

-run on xampp with local host.
+Run on xampp.

-the homepage is the index.php file
+The homepage is the index.php file